Promisingness-of-Automating-Alignment/Promisingness-of-Automating-Alignment.github.io/README.md

 The desired output of the project is a lesswrong or EA post raising and anticipating questions and considerations for automated alignment researchers and policymakers.

-## The Future of Activation Engineering: Predicting the feasibility of the Linear Representation Hypothesis and Causal World Models for automating alignment research as a function of compute using the Direct Approach framework
+## The Future of Activation Engineering: Predicting the feasibility of the Linear Representation Hypothesis for automating alignment research as a function of compute
 Researched by Vassil Tashev
 * [LessWrong post coming soon]()\